Improved balance sheet to drive turnaround

 Executed at a premium to the market, and cornerstoned by Collins St Value Fund, the April placement is a testament to Crowd Mobile’s strong cash generation ability and growth opportunities.

-With net debt of $3.4million, or less than 6 months EBITDA as of the April placement, Crowd Mobile is now well-positioned to pursue growth opportunities identified in its core Q&A unit and new initiatives leveraging existing infrastructure.
+GROWTH STRATEGYWith net debt of $3.4million, or less than 6 months EBITDA as of the April placement, Crowd Mobile is now well-positioned to pursue growth opportunities identified in its core Q&A unit and new initiatives leveraging existing infrastructure.

 In the Company’s steadily growing Q&A unit, marketing spend is a primary driver.
 With reduced debt obligations, an increasing amount of cash flow can be directed towards such investments which have thus far delivered volume growth in 11 of the past 12 quarters.